-In popular culture, college life is often portrayed as a non-stop party full of fun and bacchanalian times.
+In popular culture, college life is often portrayed as a nonstop party full of fun, bacchanalian times.
 While these portrayals are a bit exaggerated, some colleges have garnered reputations as being particularly festive.
-Should you go to a party school?
-Can you get a good education at a party school?
+This raises the following questions: should you go to a party school?
+And can you get a good education at a party school?

-In this article, I'll define a party school, provide party school rankings, and explain how you can get a quality education from a college that is known for its epic parties.
+In this article, I'll define what a party school is, provide party school rankings, and explain how you can still get a quality education from a college known for its epic parties.

 What Is a Party School?

 A party school has a very active on-campus party scene.
 In other words, there are frequent and numerous parties, which are usually well attended and act as popular social events for students.

 Universities that are described as party schools generally have high rates of student drinking and drug use as well as a large number of fraternities and sororities.